Updates on the Federal Landscape

 We are taking a thorough and measured approach to determine the appropriate next steps.
 The implementation of the recent federal directives is a complex process and it will take time to understand their full impact.
 As developments continue to emerge and new information becomes available, we will provide timely updates and guidance.

-We will continue to uphold our university commitment to fostering a campus environment where everyone can thrive as we advance our academic, research and service missions.
+We will continue to uphold our unwavering commitment to fostering a welcoming and supportive environment for all students, faculty and staff, where everyone can thrive as we advance our university mission.

 Research Activities

-The Office of Research, Innovation & Impact (RII) has created a Federal Funding Updates page (requires NetID) to provide updates for research activities.
-Members of the university research community should consult this page for the latest developments and a list of relevant contacts.
-RII will continue to provide guidance to our faculty members in navigating changes.
+The Office of Research, Innovation & Impact (RII) has created a Federal Funding Updates page (requires NetID) to provide updates for research activities and guidance to our faculty members in navigating changes.
+Members of the university research community should consult this page for the latest developments and a list of relevant contacts

 Diversity, Equity, Inclusion, and Accessibility